ovh/docs/pages/web/hosting/cms_manual_installation_drupal/guide.en-gb.md

 >
 > - The server name of a database included with your web hosting plan usually has this format: `NameOfYourDatabase.mysql.db`.
 >
-> - The server name of a Web Cloud Databases database starts with your OVHcloud NIC handle and is in the following format: `OVHID(without-ovh)-XXX.eu.clouddb.ovh.net` where **"XXX"** is to be replaced by the reference of your Web Cloud Databases service.
+> - The server name of a Web Cloud Databases database starts with your OVHcloud NIC handle and is in the following format: `OVHID(without-ovh)-XXX.eu.clouddb.ovh.net` where **XXX** is to be replaced by the reference of your Web Cloud Databases service.
 >

-- *Port number*: If you are using a database included with your OVHcloud hosting plan, please leave **3306** by default.
+- *Port number*: If you are using a database included with your OVHcloud hosting plan, please keep the default **3306**.
 If you are using a *Web Cloud Databases* service, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) to retrieve the correct port number.

-- *Table name prefix*: if you are installing with a brand new database, enter your preferred “prefix”.
-If you are using a database that has already been used by another website, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) to avoid entering a table “prefix” that has already been used in your database.
+- *Table name prefix*: If you are installing with a brand new database, enter your preferred prefix.
+If you are using a database that has already been used by another website, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) to avoid entering a table prefix that has already been used in your database.

 Click `Save and Continue`{.action}.